govau/accessibility/README.md

 - [Audio/Video](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=696312cd4a3e44c99f4d64f01a25705f)

 ### Using the tests
-Each test is written in a way which is clear to understand, i.e. [accessibility guidance for font sizing](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=83f6ef5cba9247a9beaf2c75cc834b38):
+Each test is written in a way which is clear to understand and straightforward to apply to web content, i.e. [accessibility guidance for font sizing](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=83f6ef5cba9247a9beaf2c75cc834b38):
 - `text smaller than 18.6px and bold has a minimum contrast ratio of 4.5:1 with the background colour`
 - `text at least 18.6px and bold has a minimum contrast ratio of 3:1 with the background colour`
 - `text smaller than 24px and not bold has a minimum contrast ratio of 4.5:1 with the background colour`
 - `text at least 24px and not bold has a minimum contrast ratio of 3:1 with the background colour`

+If you ensure these tests are applied to new content you will have passed the success criteria 1.4.3 Contrast (Minimum).
+Some tests are conditional:

+* A test followed by **AND** <other test> - the previous test AND this test must be applied to pass the success criteria
+* A test followed by **OR** <other test> - the previous test OR this test must be applied to pass the success crtiera

+### Examples

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
 This is a list of our interpretation of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.